RondeSC/Miller_Shuffle_Algo/README.md

 #  the Miller Shuffle Algorithm

-This is a new Shuffle Algorithm.
+This is a new type of Shuffle Algorithm.

 When implementing play-list shuffle algorithms, apparently some (even on big name electronics and streaming services), simply use an operation like songIndex=random(NumOfSongs).
 This use of a PRNG will give you a good mathematical randomness to what is played.
 But you will get many premature repetitions of song selections.